cdl-saarland/AnICA/README.md

 ### Functional Extensions
   - [ ] at least for the insn part, we could rather easily sample from  gamma(new) \ gamma(old), maybe that's a good idea
-  - [ ] think about making the required interesiting ratio relative to the interestingness ratio of the current state (probably not a good idea, since it could lead to a decay of the result quality)
+  - [ ] think about making the required interesting ratio relative to the interestingness ratio of the current state (probably not a good idea, since it could lead to a decay of the result quality)
   - [ ] maybe relax the aliasing domain to be operand-position independent?
-  - [ ] look into whether our discoveries cover also not-interesting samples
-  - [ ] add a discovery overview inspector
-  - [ ] revisit and adjust the aliasing assumptions in the AbstractionConfig
-  - [ ] add more predictors
-    - [ ] DiffTune
-    - [ ] CQA?
-    - [ ] measurements
-    - [X] Ithemal
-    - [X] OSACA
   - [ ] look into sampling constraint solvers if sampling turns out to be an issue
+  - [X] add a discovery overview inspector
   - [X] add a satsumption implementation for comparing two abstract blocks (rather than a concrete and an abstract one)
   - [X] randomize generalization and try different randomizations per run
   - [X] add an "at most 2^k uops used (on SKL)" domain, "no info about uops used" should be right under top